-Whether you’re into lying on the sand with your favorite novel, dancing until the sun rises or diving into extreme sports, Uruguay is your destination.
+Whether you’re into lying on the sand with a novel, dancing until the sun rises or diving into extreme sports, Uruguay is a destination for it all.

 Stroll Along the Rambla

-Boasting a stunning coastline facing Rio de la Plata and the Atlantic Ocean, Uruguay’s waterfront is brimming with things to see and do.
-Montevideo, the capital city, has one of the longest ramblas (promenades) in the world, where locals and visitors can enjoy a scenic walk, run or people-watching on sunny days.
+Boasting a stunning coastline facing Rio de la Plata and the Atlantic Ocean, Uruguay’s waterfront is full of things to see and do.
+Montevideo, the capital city, has one of the longest ramblas (promenades) in the world, where you can enjoy a scenic walk, run or quality people-watching on sunny days.

 Along the way, you’ll find all manner of shops and eateries on the city side of the esplanade.
 Building regulations prohibit structures on the seaside, so you’ll always have a stunning ocean view.